 Planning to sell your car?
-Here are the different ways and places you can do so and how each may affect the price you’ll get.
-And don’t miss our tips on the best time to sell your car and what to do if you haven’t finished all the payments on it yet.
+Here you can learn the different ways and places you can do so and how each might affect the price you’ll get.
+And don’t miss our tips on the best time to sell your car and what to do if there is still outstanding finance.

 Choosing the best way to sell your car